 Yigezu Atnafe Yigezu

-Dr. Yigezu Atnafe Yigezu is an agricultural economist with a focus on international development and policy analysis.
-He has research experience in various areas of agricultural development including: production economics, bio-economic modeling of production systems, natural resource and environmental economics, livestock value chain analysis, policy analysis, and technology adoption, out-scaling, and impact assessment.
+Dr. Yigezu Atnafe Yigezu is an agricultural economist with a focus on international development.
+He has research interest and experience in various areas of agricultural development, including production economics, technology adoption, out-scaling, impact assessment, policy and institutional analysis, bio-economic modelling of production systems, natural resource and environmental economics, and crop and livestock value chain analysis.